 provide a deposit and rent in advance for private rented housing

-Some lenders don’t have formal schemes but could still offer you help.
+Some lenders do not have formal schemes but could still offer you help.

 Contact your lender to discuss your options.
-If they won't help you could complain to the Financial Ombudsman Service (FOS).
+If they will not help you could complain to the Financial Ombudsman Service (FOS).

 What your lender must do if you sell

 Your lender should delay repossession court action to allow time for a sale.